fgladwin/rocJPEG/README.md

 ## Docker

-You can find rocDecode Docker containers in our [GitHub repository](https://github.com/ROCm/rocJPEG/tree/develop/docker).
+You can find rocJPEG Docker containers in our
+[GitHub repository](https://github.com/ROCm/rocJPEG/tree/develop/docker).

 ## Documentation